Spicy Pumpkin Carrot Soup

 • Salt & pepper

-The ingredients for the pumpkin carrot soup are arranged over a white countertop.
+The ingredients to make pumpkin carrot soup are arranged over a white background.

-• Add garlic, spices and stir for 1 minute
+• Add garlic and spices and stir for 1 minute.

 Top view of a white pot with diced onions, spices , pumpkin and carrots.

-• Add vegetable broth, coconut milk and cook for about 15 minutes
+• Add vegetable broth, coconut milk, salt, pepper, and cook.

 • Serve with crusty bread or croutons and garnish with chili flakes and seeds.
 Easy peasy!